FranzBias/email-picker/README.md

 ## ✍️ Author

-Made with ❤️ by Franz Bias (Francesco Bianchi)
+Made with ❤️ by Franz Bias (Francesco)
 [https://www.bybias.com](https://www.bybias.com)

+## 🤝 Contribute

+Contributions are welcome!
+If you have suggestions, improvements, or bug reports, feel free to:

+- Fork this repository
+- Make your changes
+- Open a pull request

+Even feedback is appreciated.
+Let's improve this together!

 ---